alexandertrefz/essence/README.md

 # The essence of Essence
 	Extensibility is better than completeness.
 	Explicit is better than implicit.
+	Creating correct code must be enjoyable.
+	Prototyping must be fast – thus refactoring must be painless.
 	Readability counts.
-	There should be one - and preferably only one - obvious way to do it.
+	There should be one – and preferably only one – obvious way to do it.
 	Practicality beats purity.
 	Simple is better than complex.
 	Complex is better than complicated.
 	Beautiful is better than ugly.
 	Clever is seldom good.
-	Before it is released, it has to be typed.
-	If the implementation is hard to explain, it may be a bad idea.
-	If the implementation is easy to explain, it may be a good idea.
+	Only type-annotated code is releasable code.

 # Features
 * Unified, Static and Dynamic Structural Typing